nodeca/probe-image-size/README.md

 If callback not provided, `Promise` will be returned.

-__Note.__ If you use stream as source, it's your responsibility to terminate reading in callback.
-That will release resources as soon as possible.
-On http requests that's done automatically.
+__Note.__ If you use `Stream` as source, it's your responsibility to close that stream in callback.
+In other case you can get memory leak, because stream will be left in paused state.
+With http requests that's not a problem - everything is released automatically, as soon as possible.

 ### sync.probe(src) -> result|null